ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

-(Does this shape look familiar?
-Does it remind you of commuting diagrams we met in section 2?)

-Let us now shift our attention to the relationship between Graph-1 and the colimit graph.
+Does this shape look mildly familiar?
+Your answer is relevant to the relationship between Graph-1 and the colimit.

 First of all, does Graph-1 embed inside the colimit graph?